LC-Venter28/CMPG323-Overview---33759472/README.md

+# CMPG323-Overview-33759472:

+# Repositories used

-# CMPG323-Overview-33759472
+# Project/Repository Diagram

-# Branching Strategy
+# Branching Strategy:

-# Use of .gitignore
+# Use of .gitignore:

+ Every project we are working on has sensitive information that cannot be accessed from the public.
+Therefore, we will use the .gitignore to ignore these sensitive files when adding to the repositories.

-# Storage of Credentials
+# Storage of Credentials: